top of page

 METHODS

-I am working to raise the standards of qualitative research and improve both researchers’ and the public’s “qualitative literacy”—the ability to read and interpret qualitative evidence.
-The central challenge is to develop standards for ethnographic and interview research that is scientifically cumulative but leans into its strengths, rather than emulating quantitative methods.
-I believe that elevating scientists', journalists', and policy makers' qualitative literacy is important to a democratic society, and essential to countering polarization.
-New works include a study of how to assess interview data, a case for why the big data revolution will need qualitative research, and a new book on how to evaluate ethnographic and interview research.
+Social science requires clarity on how to evaluate both quantitative and qualitative methods.
+I am working to raise the standards of qualitative research and improve the public’s “qualitative literacy”—the ability to read and interpret qualitative evidence.
+Recent works include a study of how to assess interview data, a case for integrating qualitative and "big" data, a comment on the value of fieldwork to understanding quantitative prediction, and a new book on how to evaluate ethnographic and interview research.
 [Papers]